0b10/notes/dev/cloud/object-storage.md

 Examples:

-IBM uses an [API key and a token][ibm-curl].
+**IBM** uses an [API key and a token][ibm-curl].

-[Digital Ocean][digital-ocean-authentication] aims to be compatible with Amazon S3 for all API requests -- including authentication.
+[**Digital Ocean**][digital-ocean-authentication] aims to be compatible with Amazon S3 for all API requests -- including authentication.
 It uses a combination of an HTTP Authorisation header and [Amazon's Signature v4][amz-sig-v4].
 It also makes use of a basic ACL, with roles for users and the public.

-Google uses [IAM][google-iam] policy which defines roles and access -- to authenticated, and public users alike.
-They also allows conditional, role-based access based on object metadata -- like timestamp, type etc. [Signed URLs][google-signatures] can also be used to provide time-gated access to resources, along with a number of other approaches that provide a greater degree of security.
+**Google** uses [IAM][google-iam] policy which defines roles and access -- to authenticated, and public users alike.
+They also allow conditional, role-based access based on object metadata -- like timestamp, type etc. [Signed URLs][google-signatures] can also be used to provide time-gated access to resources, along with a number of other approaches that provide a greater degree of security.
 [Cookie authentication][google-cookie-auth] is used where having a Google account is a requirement to access resources.

 ### Alternatives